dltoth/DeviceLib/README.md

 # DeviceLib
-DeviceLib is a library of turn-key [UPnPDevices](https://github.com/dltoth/UPnPDevice) based on the [UPnP Device Architecture](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf).
+DeviceLib is a library of turn-key [UPnPDevices](https://github.com/dltoth/UPnPDevice) based on the [UPnP Device Architecture](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf) for ESP8266 and ESP32.
 Use of this library requires the companion libraries [CommonUtil](https://github.com/dltoth/CommonUtil) for user interface, [UPnPDevice](https://github.com/dltoth/UPnPDevice) for device architecture, [ssdp](https://github.com/dltoth/ssdp) for service discovery, and [WiFiPortal](https://github.com/dltoth/WiFiPortal) for access point configuration.
 It includes the following classes:

 |Class|Description|
 |---|---|
 |[ExtendedDevice](https://github.com/dltoth/DeviceLib/blob/main/src/ExtendedDevice.h) |An extended RootDevice that includes ssdp search to find nearby devices and configuration that includes access point reset.
 |[HubDevice](https://github.com/dltoth/DeviceLib/blob/main/src/HubDevice.h) |An ExtendedDevice that displays all RootDevices on a local network.
 With HubDevice, only one mDNS name is necessary, all other devices can be accessed via the HubDevice portal interface.
+HubDevice can be included in a [boilerplate sketch](https://github.com/dltoth/DeviceLib/blob/main/examples/HubDevice/HubDevice.ino) with a SoftwareClock to create an ESP device for the sole purpose of discovery.
 |[SoftwareClock](https://github.com/dltoth/DeviceLib/blob/main/src/SoftwareClock.h) | A configurable [Sensor](https://github.com/dltoth/UPnPDevice/blob/main/src/SensorDevice.h) that synchronizes system time with an NTP server and provides date and time|
 |[Thermometer](https://github.com/dltoth/DeviceLib/blob/main/src/Thermometer.h)|A DHT22 Temperature/Humidity [Sensor](https://github.com/dltoth/UPnPDevice/blob/main/src/SensorDevice.h)|
 |[RelayControl](https://github.com/dltoth/DeviceLib/blob/main/src/RelayControl.h)|A [Control](https://github.com/dltoth/UPnPDevice/blob/main/src/Control.h) for managing a relay, with two states ON and OFF|